 🎁 In addition to this blog post, we have created a whole free course on this topic.
 The course includes new material, actual discussions between real learners, knowledge checks, a certification, and access to an exclusive community of people working in education.
 Check out the course here.

 Running an online discussion board is a very different challenge from having a classroom discussion.
-In-person instructors can ask questions on the fly, rephrase themselves for clarity, and direct the flow of a conversation with follow-ups.
-Online, you only have one shot to ask a question that catches students’ interest and compels them to speak up.
+In-person instructors can ask discussion questions on the fly, rephrase themselves for clarity, and direct the flow of a conversation with follow-ups.
+Online, you only have one shot to ask a discussion question that catches students’ interest and compels them to speak up.

 The stakes are higher than you think.
 Sad, empty discussion boards, just like a reliance on dry online lectures, lead to disengaged students and lackluster online experiences.